Dan-Lucian/todo-app/README.md

 * Filter buttons for filtering active/completed/all to do tasks.
 * User theme choice and filter choice are saved on a cookie and loaded on the next visit w/out flickering.
 * Animations for every action, no abrupt jumps.

+Cons
+* Only 1 user and only 1 task list.
+* Not so light animations which can cause stutter on low-end mobile phones.
+* No server side preloading or server side optimizations.
+* May be some uncaught bugs.
+* Vanilla JS, not the best practices.